In the guide

 Consumers have extra rights when they buy at a distance (online, phone, mail order, etc) or off-premises (such as at their home).

-When you've finished reading this, take a look at our 'Distance sales' and 'Off-premises sales' Quick Guides if these apply to you.
+When you've finished reading this, have a look at our 'Distance sales' and 'Off-premises sales' Quick Guides if these apply to you.

 Back to top